Lattice embeddings in percolation: The case of equal dimensions

-\begin{proof}[Proof of Proposition \ref{surface}] See Figure \ref{fig-surf} for an illustration of the construction.
-Let $L$ be a large constant, a multiple of $J$, to be determined later, and let $\alpha$ be the colouring from Lemma \ref{tile} with parameters $d-1$ and $R:=L/J$.
-Let $\alpha'$ be the colouring obtaining by dilating $\alpha$ by a factor $J$, that is, for $u\in\Z^{d-1}$, let $\alpha'(u)=\alpha([ u/J])$ (where $[v]$ denotes $v$ with each co-ordinate rounded to the nearest integer, rounding up in the case of ties).
-Note from property (a) in Lemma \ref{tile} that $\alpha'$ has period $L$ in each dimension, while by (b), for $j\in\{0,1,\ldots,d-1\}$, each $j$-cluster of $\alpha'$ with respect to $G(\Z^{d-1},\ell^\infty,J)$ has volume at most $L^{d-1}$.
+respectively, and the other coordinate directions as horizontal. \begin{pf*}{Proof of Proposition \ref{surface}} See Figure \ref{fig-surf} for an illustration of the construction.
+Let $L$ be a large constant, a multiple of $J$, to be determined later, and let $\alpha$ be the coloring from Lemma \ref{tile} with parameters $d-1$ and $R:=L/J$.
+Let $\alpha'$ be the coloring obtaining by dilating $\alpha$ by a factor $J$; that is, for $u\in\Z^{d-1}$, let $\alpha'(u)=\alpha([ u/J])$ (where $[v]$ denotes $v$ with each co-ordinate rounded to the nearest integer, rounding up in the case of ties).\vadjust{\goodbreak} Note from property (a) in Lemma \ref{tile} that $\alpha'$ has period $L$ in each dimension, while by (b), for $j\in\{0,1,\ldots,d-1\}$, each $j$-cluster of $\alpha'$ with respect to $G(\Z^{d-1},\ell^\infty,J)$ has volume at most $L^{d-1}$.
 Write $r:=J(2d-3)$.
-From Lemma \ref{tile}(c), the $0$-clusters of $\alpha'$ are $(d-1)$-dimensional cubes of side length $r$ centred (approximately) at the elements of the lattice $L\Z^{d-1}$.\enlargethispage*{1cm}
+From Lemma~\ref{tile}(c), the $0$-clusters of $\alpha'$ are $(d-1)$-dimensional cubes of side length $r$ centred (approximately) at the elements of the lattice $L\Z^{d-1}$.